Fire Masters

 Fire Masters is a Canadian cooking reality competition television series that began airing simultaneously on Food Network Canada in Canada and Cooking Channel in the United States on July 6, 2019.
 The show is presented by chef Dylan Benoit, and it features three barbecue chefs competing in three rounds, where the winner of the second round wins a Napoleon portable barbecue grill and then competes against one of the three judges in the final round for a prize of $10,000.

 Fire Masters was initially supposed to air for only one season; but a second season began airing on December 21, 2019.

-As of August 2020 there have been three seasons of the show.
+There are currently five seasons of the show.